Transcranial Magnetic Stimulation Therapy

-At NAPA, we are now actively providing repetitive Transcranial Magnetic Stimulation (TMS) for the treatment of depression.
+At North Alabama Psychiatric Associates (NAPA), we are now actively providing repetitive Transcranial Magnetic Stimulation (TMS) for the treatment of depression.

 Just as the heart anatomically has mechanical, chemical and electrical functioning, so does the brain.
 We readily accept scientifically validated interventions on the full range of cardiac function.
 So, we should also consider this for the brain.
 Mechanical interventions – usually neurosurgery – are invasive and have a mixed history in psychiatry.
 Chemical interventions are mostly medications, which can be very effective in many cases, though can be fraught with potential systemic side effects, which can affect the entire body.
 Due to these limitations, certain neuroscientist clinicians have focused their efforts to find safe and effective electromagnetic based interventions.